horseman-97/2020_RealCoding2/misra-c/README.md

 ## Static Analysis basis

+As I said, static analysis does not execute the actual program.
+Instead, it just compile and find faults. static test means finding fault without execute the program.
+The "static analysis" and "static test" are same meaning.<br>

+Static analysis can find software fault, and consume less cost than other methods.<br>
+One of the disadvantage is that it can do wrong pattern decision and make false alarm.
+Moreover, it cannot confirm the function of codes working properly.<br>
+That's because it only compile and overview the code, not perform the program. <br>

+In the business area, static analysis includes cyclomatic complexity to make manage and maintenance more easier.
+Cyclomatic complexity represents the codes complexity as number and graph.<br>
+Therefore, it is very good idea to put this method on the design process.
+Nowaday anlaysis tools inculde this method on static analysis process.<br>

 ### Standards and Mission Critical

-static test means finding fault without execute the program.
-The "static analysis" and "static test" are same meaning.<br>
 While we done static test, we have a specific standard which handles software error.
 Comparing the test result and the standard, we can find an error.<br>

 Every industrial area(usually it called 'domain') has its standard for software qualify.<br>